-The Department of Social and Cultural Analysis offers programs of study in anthropology, geography, gerontology, sociology, and sustainable community development.
+The Department of Anthropology, Geography and Sociology offers programs of study in anthropology, geography, gerontology, sociology, and sustainable community development.
 The department curriculum is designed to produce graduates who can reason, gather information, communicate,solve problems, and adapt easily to change.
 Such individuals will be well-equipped for success in graduate or professional programs, as well as the world of work.

 Liberal Arts Education